c-luu/c-luu.github.io/_drafts/mem-management-esx.md

 5. Content-based page sharing & hot I/O page remapping- Exploits transparent page remapping to eliminate redundancy and reduce copy-overheads.
 6. Physical address- Software abstraction to provide the _illusion of hardware memory_ to a VM.
 7. Machine address- Actual hardware memory. __Remember: physical address is NOT the same as machine address, at least in this paper.__
+8. Copy on write (COW)- Writing to such shared page that is marked COW generates a fault that _generates a private copy._

 ## Initial Contrasts with Workstation
 As mentioned earlier, ESX is a thin software abstraction designed to _multiplex_ resources among VMs.
 Its design is a stark contrast to the Workstation product that utilizes a [hosted VM architecture]() to harness the pre-existing OS for portable I/O device support.
 This hosted architecture employed by the Workstation monitor has significantly lower I/O performance.